 - Illegal Weapons Possession

-Citrus College must also include reported hate crimes and they must be reported by category of prejudice, including race, gender, religion, sexual orientation, ethnicity, and disability.
+District further acknowledges and agrees that it must include reported hate crimes and they must be reported by category of prejudice, including race, gender, religion, sexual orientation, ethnicity, and disability.
 Statistics are also required for four additional crime categories if the crime committed is classified as a hate crime:

 - Larceny/Theft